JohnMichaelD/Sidemount-Gas-Calculator/README.md

     ### What I Learned

+    This app was a great way to pull everything I learned about HTML, CSS, and Javascript into one project.
 This was my first time using react and npm.

     ### Continued Development

-   - I would like to continue with react, and keep building more projects using react.
+   - I would like to continue with react, and keep building more projects using react to deepen my knowledge.

     - I would like to update the application to accept both **bar** and **psi** pressure inputs.